ammrat13/ammrat13.github.io/_posts/2022-06-30-writeup_defcon_quals_2022_sameold.md

 reflect the bits of each input byte individually.

-Most importantly, many implementations use a table-driven approach, computing one word at a time instead of just one bit.
+Most importantly, many implementations use a table-driven approach, computing one byte at a time instead of just one bit.
 Exploring that is worth an entire post, but the upshot is that it's only equivalent to this method when the algorithm is seeded with zero.
 Some implementations seed it with `0xffff_ffff` instead, which has the effect of NOTing the first 32 bits of the input.